canonical/sphinx-docs-starter-pack/docs/explanation/components.rst

 Python
 ------

 Because Sphinx is a Python application, the Starter Pack depends on Python and a Python package manager.
 Most of its dependencies are Python packages.
-As it is generally recommended to work on projects locally in a virtual environment, the Starter Pack's local build relies on Python ``venv``.
+Local builds of the Starter Pack require a Python virtual environment to isolate the project from the host system.

 To be able to work on a Starter Pack project, your host needs Python 3.11, pip, and venv.